esyede/rakit/packages/docs/data/arrays.md

 ### Arr::only()

-This method returns only the specified key / value pairs from the given array:
+Returns only the specified key / value pairs from the given array:

 ```php
 $array = ['name' => 'Desk', 'price' => 100, 'orders' => 10];